valerie-roske/TDDIntro/README.md

 Now you're going to write your own test.

-Look in the class **`com.thoughtworks.tddintro.exercises.accountbalance.AccountTests`**.
+Look in the class **`tddintro.exercises.accountbalance.accountbalance.AccountTests`**.
 You'll see three commented out empty unit tests
 (one for each of the test cases listed below).

 For each of the test cases: